wandb/docs/docs/guides/prompts/intro.md

 ### Traces

-W&B’s legacy LLM tool is called *Traces*. **Traces** allow you to track and visualize the inputs and outputs, execution flow, model architecture, and any intermediate results of your LLM chains.
+W&B’s LLM tool is called *Traces*. **Traces** allow you to track and visualize the inputs and outputs, execution flow, model architecture, and any intermediate results of your LLM chains.

 Use Traces for LLM chaining, plug-in or pipelining use cases.
 You can use your own LLM chaining implementation or use a W&B integration provided by LLM libraries such as LangChain.